Kong/kong-plugin-x-custom-jwt/README.md

 -- Sign the JWT with a private JWK (set in the plugin configuration) for building a JWS jws_x_custom_jwt = jwt:sign (x-custom-jwt, private_jwk)

--- Add the new JWT in an HTTP header to the request's headers before sending the request to the Backend API kong.service.request.set_header("x-custom-jwt", jws_x_custom_jwt)
+-- Add the custom JWT in an HTTP header to the request's headers before sending the request to the Backend API kong.service.request.set_header(plugin_conf.custom_jwt_header, jws_x_custom_jwt)
 ```
 ## How to test the `x-custom-jwt` plugin with Kong Gateway
 ### Prerequisites